umgbhalla/dotfiles/README.md

 Below are a list of things in no particular order that I plan to do but haven't yet implemented or had the time to configure.

-- notification for changes in volume, brightness, and redshift, similar to gnome's interface
-- hide `brave` ads
 - set global nordic theme